wheat32/Armold/README.md

 # LHU Robotics Team

-This is a respository for code dumping intended for use only by the LHU Robotics Team.
+This is a respository for code dumping, issue tracking, and various documentation storing intended for use by the LHU Robotics Team.

 <b><i>Armold</i> physical build version:</b>
 - Build: 3